Relickus/DP2020/README.md

 Source code for my diploma thesis written in 2020.

 ## _Disclaimer:_
 In retrospect, even for me today many things in the code seem outdated or impractical.
-The repository is pretty bare and it lacks in terms of best coding pracitces, structuring and automatization.
+The repository is pretty bare and it lacks in terms of best coding practices, structuring and automatization.

 I went through the code and compiled a (not exhaustive) list of improvements which I would set up and implement if I wrote this today.